jake-knerr/js-style-guide/README.md

 - `/public` - static assets.
 - `/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.
 - `/utils` - shared utils.
-- `/controllers` - The only function types that can accept `req`, `res`,and `session` objects.
+- `/controllers` - Functions that can accept `req`, `res`,and `session` objects.
-  - Prefer thin handlers and put business logic in the services.
+  - Prefer thin controllers and put business logic in the services.
   - HTTP request handlers should just concern themselves with HTTP and data shape validation.
   - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
   - Exported functions use `handleXXX` as a naming scheme.
-  - `/controllers//validators` - Validators are middleware used to validate data before it gets to the services.
+  - `/controllers//validators` - Validators are are a type of controller middleware that are used to validate and sanitizee data before it gets to the services.
     - All exported functions use `validateXXX` as a naming scheme.
-They validate and sanitize data in requests.
     - They validate the shape of data so typically there are no hits to the database or services.
-    - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by handlers.
+    - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by other controllers.
 - `/routes` - Post requests should use CRUD prefixes in the url.
 E.G. `/create-topic`
   - Order routes by `read`, `create`, `update`, `delete`.
+  - Controllers can be merged into routes if they are only used in a single route.
 - `/data` - All exported functions use CRUD prefix names like `readData`, `updateData`, etc. Data functions are "dumb" and use simple CRUD functions.
 The services are smart.
   - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
-  - Prefer the following top-down order for exported functions: `read//create/update/delete`.
+  - Prefer the following top-down order for exported functions: `read, create, update, delete`.
-  - Data entities are defined in types.
-E.G. `UserEntity`, `Car`, `Customer`.
+  - Data entities shapes are defined here.
+E.G. `UserEntity`, `CarEntity`, `CustomerEntity`.
     - Add `Entity` to the end of the type name.
-- `/services` - The functions that each feature uses to communicate with each-other, and they are the gateway to the data model.
-Services are "smart" and data models are "dumb".
-They also provide the data that the handlers use.
+- `/services` - The business logic of the application.
+They are the gateway to the data model.
+Services are "smart" and data models are "dumb", and they provide the data to the controllers.
   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
-  - Prefer the following top-down function order: `get/add/set/remove`.
+  - Prefer CRUD functions using the following prefixes: `get`, `add`, `set`, `remove`, defined in that top-down order.
-- `/controllers` - shared validators.
 - `/views` - Templates and static view files.
+- `lib` - Third-party libraries that are not available on npm.
-- `/src` - Source files for any transpiled, compiled, or bundled libraries.
+- `/src` - Source files for any transpiled or compiled components.
-  - Even for multiple discrete bundles, prefer to put them all in a single `/src` folder per feature.
+  - Even for multiple discrete components, prefer to put them all in a single `/src` folder.
+Each component can have its own folder within `/src`.

-#### Layer Based Architecture:
+#### Prefer a Layer Based Architecture.

-Server -> routes -> controllers -> service -> model -> data
+Bootstrap -> routes -> controllers -> service -> model -> data

 A lower layer does not call a higher layer.